JEK-III/DataPubSurvey/SurveyPaperScrap.md

 * data papers do clearly add value to a dataset on a CV, but peer-reviewed datasets without papers do quite well
 * our results don't really resolve the question of whether data papers are a good use of one's time
 * the idea of data papers is to fit into the existing scholarly reward system; they don't seem to fit all that much better than datasets
-* the hope/presumption/trend is that data is getting more recognition.  the gap might shrink.
+* the hope/presumption/trend is that data is getting more recognition->  the gap might shrink.  on the other hand, no one thinks data papers *should* be considered as valuable as research papers, so perhaps this is all fine

 ###Metrics